Ericsson/codechecker/docs/analyzer/user_guide.md

                         server.
 For more information see our usage guide.
                         (default: None)
   -o OUTPUT_PATH, --output OUTPUT_PATH
-                        Store the output in the given folder.
+                        Store the output in the given file/folder.
+Note: baseline files must have extension '.baseline'.

 Environment variables
 ------------------------------------------------